-- (a) Definition: "Service providers" means the following non-employee, court-appointed experts and specialists: (i) forensic evaluators, (ii) family law investigators, (iii) mediators, (iv) background researchers, (v) court reporters, (vi) interpreters, (vii) criminal defense counsel, and (viii) dependency counsel. - (b) Fees: The maximum fee to be paid to each category of service provider is set forth in the Service Rate Schedule available on the court's website.
+- a) Definition: "Service providers", for the purpose of this rule, includes the following non-employee, court-appointed experts and specialists: (i) forensic evaluators, (ii) family law investigators, (iii) mediators, (iv) background researchers, (v) contract court reporters, (vi) contract interpreters, (vii) criminal defense counsel, (viii) dependency counsel, and (ix) county agency employees with expertise in substance use, behavioral health, other special fields. - b) Fees: The maximum fee to be paid to each category of service provider is set forth in the Service Rate Schedule available on the court's website.
 The Service Rate Schedule may be updated from time to time upon approval of the presiding judge.
-An updated Service Rate Schedule shall be effective immediately upon approval by the presiding judge.
-An interpreter who requires payment in excess of the maximum fee set forth in the Service Rate Schedule may be considered unavailable. - (c) Judicial Discretion: The allowance of fees in excess of those specified in the Service Rate Schedule is subject to the discretion of the court upon proper and sufficient showing by the claimant of the necessity or justification thereof, except as may otherwise be specifically provided by statute.
+An updated Service Rate Schedule shall

+- be effective immediately upon approval by the presiding judge.
+An interpreter who requires payment in excess of the maximum fee set forth in the Service Rate Schedule may be considered unavailable. - c) Judicial Discretion: The allowance of fees in excess of those specified in the Service Rate Schedule is subject to the discretion of the court upon proper and sufficient showing by the claimant of the necessity or justification thereof, except as may otherwise be specifically provided by statute.